learningOrchestra/mlToolKits/docs/database_api.md

 # Database API microservice

-The Database API microservice create a level of abstraction through an REST API to use the database, datasets are downloaded in csv and handled in json format, the primary key for each document is the filename field contained in the sent json file from POST request.
+The Database API microservice creates a level of abstraction through an REST API to use the MongoDB, dataset are downloaded in csv and handled in json format, the primary key for each document is the filename field contained in the sent json file from POST request.

 ## GUI tool to handle database files
-There are GUI tools to handle database files, as example, the [NoSQLBooster](https://nosqlbooster.com) can interact with mongoDB used in database, and make several tasks which are limited in learning\_orchestra\_client package, as schema visualization and files extraction and download to formats as csv, json, you also can navigate in all inserted files in easy way and visualize each row from determined file, to use
+There are GUI tools to handle database files, as example, the [NoSQLBooster](https://nosqlbooster.com) can interact with mongoDB used in database, and makes several tasks which are limited in learning\_orchestra\_client package, as schema visualization and files extraction and download to formats as csv, json, you also can navigate in all inserted files in easy way and visualize each row from determined file, to use